Terms of Service

 A) Porosi is not the seller of goods

-Porosi provides software infrastructure.
-Porosi is not a Supplier, Buyer, broker, agent, reseller, distributor, merchant of record, carrier, or party to any contract for the sale or supply of goods between a Supplier and a Buyer unless a separate written agreement expressly says so.
+Porosi provides the software infrastructure.
+Porosi is not a Supplier, Buyer, broker, agent, reseller, distributor, merchant of record, carrier or party to the contract for goods between a Supplier and Buyer, unless a separate signed agreement expressly says otherwise.

 B) Supplier responsibility

-Suppliers are solely responsible for goods and services they offer or supply, including product descriptions, photos, pricing, discounts, units, pack sizes, substitutions, stock availability, allergens, ingredients, food safety, storage conditions, labelling, regulated-goods compliance, VAT and tax treatment, delivery, fulfilment, returns, refunds, recalls, complaints, buyer credit terms, and customer service.
+Each Supplier is solely responsible for the goods and services it offers.
+That includes descriptions, photos, pricing, discounts, units, pack sizes, substitutions, stock availability, food safety, allergens, ingredients, storage conditions, labelling, regulated-goods compliance, VAT and tax treatment, delivery, fulfilment, returns, refunds, recalls, complaints, Buyer credit terms and customer service.

 C) Buyer responsibility